These Secrets About the Halloween Franchise Are Pure Pumpkin Spice - E! Online

-It's hard to truly believe the Halloween franchise will end for good with Halloween Ends.
+It's hard to believe the Halloween franchise ended for good with Halloween Ends last year.

-But for now, at least, Laurie Strode is over it and ready to go down with the ship if that means vanquishing Michael Myers for good.
+But for now, at least, Laurie Strode has vanquished Michael Myers, Strode family scares will only be coming in the form of repeat viewings for the foreseeable future.
+But you do have many, many Halloween incarnations to choose from.

 Contractual minutiae aside, "that was a very freeing experience," Curtis continued, crediting director David Gordon Green's approach behind the camera—and the film's unequivocal financial success—for jolting her own creative spirit back to life.
 "Getting a taste of the way David worked was like [remembering], 'Oh, s--t!
 This is fun!'"

 Theatergoers certainly appreciated it, scaring up $256 million at the worldwide box office.
-So she dutifully reteamed with Green for 2021's Halloween Kills and now is back—four years later for Laurie in the cinematic timeline—for Halloween Ends.
+So she dutifully reteamed with Green for 2021's Halloween Kills and then in 2022—albeit four years later for Laurie in the cinematic timeline—for Halloween Ends.

-But while moneymaking titles, much like horror movie villains, are hard to kill, this is at least seems to be the grand finale for our heroine.
+But while moneymaking titles, much like horror movie villains, are hard to kill, our heroine considered the latest film her grand finale.

 "I had not wanted to mentally think about it.
-Then all of a sudden I started really thinking about it," Curtis said of playing Laurie for the last time, speaking with E! a week before Halloween Ends' Oct.
-14 release of playing Laurie for the last time.
+Then all of a sudden I started really thinking about it," Curtis told E! of playing Laurie for the last time.
 "Saying goodbye to Laurie Strode, to say goodbye to the fans who love Laurie Strode" and to countless others who've been essential to this journey, "I've gotten really used to it.
 And it's going to be sad.
 I guarantee you, end of next week, maybe over the weekend, there's going to be a day where I'm just going to be a puddle."

-Halloween Ends is in theaters and streaming on Peacock.
+2018's Halloween is streaming on Peacock.

 (E! and Peacock are both members of the NBCUniversal family.)